-Gasoline is highly flammable and explosive and you can be burned or seriously injured when handling fuel.
+Gasoline is highly flammable and explosive.

+You can be burned or seriously injured when handling fuel.

-- Stop engine and keep heat, sparks, and flame away. - · Refuel only outdoors. - Wipe up spills immediately. - 2.
-Move the throttle lever to the SLOW or FAST position to open the fuel valve.
+- Stop engine and keep heat, sparks, and flame away. - Handle fuel only outdoors. - Wipe up spills immediately. - 2.
+Turn the fuel valve ON (see page 12).
 This will allow fuel in the fuel tank to drain through the carburetor bowl.

-3. Reinstall the drain bolt.
+3. After the fuel is completely drained, reinstall the drain bolt.